Cloud Native 9 min read

 mount -t nfs 10.0.16.16:/home/nfs /tmp/test1/

-df -h | grep /tmp/test1</code>
+df -h | grep /tmp/test1

-is blocked, stop the NFS service to reproduce the issue, then use
+If df -h is blocked, stop the NFS service to reproduce the issue, then use mount -l | grep nfs to locate the problematic mount and restart the NFS server.

-operationsKubernetesNFSConfigMapPod troubleshootingContainerCreatingErrImagePull
+OperationsKubernetesNFSConfigMapPod troubleshootingContainerCreatingErrImagePull

 Efficient Ops